kcm2/ab/references/angelbeatshd.rst

 * She is able to defend and block the bullets and activates distortion.
 Noda charges her but she stabs him.
 * All of the SSS have been defeated and Kanade does inside.
 * As the song concludes, Iwasawa yells congratulations and the students vanish [#wis-35]_.
 * Hisako is really shocked that everyone has disappeared.
 Iwasawa is confused.
-Yuri says that there is only 1 person left (Kanade) and there was no humans there.
+Yuri says that there is only 1 person left (Kanade) and there were no humans there.
 Emlia and Araki vanished with them too.
 * Kanade says she didn't give them permission for the concert.
 * Yuri asks why she can be so calm when a lot of students just disappeared.
 Kanade replies that it is normal.
-Yuri is dicusted and says they'll defeat her one day.
+Yuri is disgusted and says they'll defeat her one day.
-    | *"You weren't susprised by anything huh?
+    | *"You weren't surprised by anything huh?
 As expected of Angel.
 But from now on, we'll keep seeking revenge on God.
 Someday, we will even defeat you."*

 .. [#v11c70] Yuri said (in :ref:`chapter 63<Chapter 63>`) that they disappear at midnight, but it's not clear what time this is taking place at [#wis-36]_.